N4tus/xremap/README.md

 If you specify a map containing `held` and `alone`, you can use the key for two purposes.
 The key is considered `alone` if it's pressed and released within `alone_timeout_millis` (default: 1000) before any other key is pressed.
-Otherwise it's considered `held`.
+Otherwise, it's considered `held`.

 ### keymap